Abishaike/Google-Data-Cert/README.md

-# Google-Data-Certificate - Capstone Project
+# Google-Data-Certificate - Capstone Project - Case Study: How Does a Bike-Share Navigate Speedy Success?

 <p>
-  Case Study: How Does a Bike-Share Navigate Speedy Success?: Cyclistic, a bike sharing company based in Chicago wants to maximize its number of annual memberships.
+  Cyclistic, a bike sharing company based in Chicago wants to maximize its number of annual memberships.
 The data analysis process, primarily "ask", "prepare", "process", "analyze", "share", and "act" has been implemented using 12 months Cyclistic trip data for 2022 to propose a solution to convert casual members into annual members.
 </p>
 <ul>